DFID/devtracker-from-api/README.md

 The open public API being used in the [OIPA API](http://www.oipa.nl) built by Zimmerman & Zimmerman.

 ## Get started
 The site is being developed using a Sinatra web framework and Ruby.
 To get started, go to the [Wiki](https://github.com/DFID/devtracker-from-api/wiki).
+We will be adding new guidance and features to the wiki as we go along.